tairenpiao/GCN_Final_DeepGCNs/examples/sem_seg_dense/README.md

 #### Pretrained Models
 Our pretrained model is available here [google driver](https://drive.google.com/open?id=1iAJbHqiNwc4nJlP67sp1xLkl5EtC4PU_)

-Note: Please use our Tensorflow code if you want to reproduce the same result in the paper.
-The performance of pytorch code is slightly worse than tensorflow. mIOU is 52.11% compared to 52.49% in the tensorflow version.
 ```
 python test.py --pretrained_model examples/sem_seg_dense/checkpoints/sem_seg_dense-res-edge-28-64-ckpt_best_model.pth  --batch_size 32  --test_path /data/deepgcn/S3DIS
 ```